 Principles of abstract reasoning and their application to life.
 Provides a thorough foundation through some of the main themes and figures in the history of Western philosophy.
-May be taken as humanities option.

 PHI 102 Introduction to Philosophy II /3 cr. hrs./3 periods (3 lec.)